jvandertil/blog/src/blog/content/posts/2025-07-26_DynamicObjectCreationWithILEmit.md

 draft = true
 +++

-Dynamic object creation pops up in many .NET contexts: frameworks, serializers, and code where types aren't known until runtime.
+Dynamic object creation comes up often in .NET infrastructure—think serializers, frameworks, and code that needs to work with types discovered at runtime.
-The standard approach uses reflection, but that flexibility comes with a performance cost—especially in hot paths.
+The flexible approach is to use reflection, but that comes at a performance cost, especially on hot paths.

 In this post, I’ll show how you can use IL Emit to speed up dynamic creation when your types share a predictable constructor signature.

 {{< notice >}}
-This is an advanced performance trick.
-Make sure you actually need it before using it.
+This is an advanced performance technique.
-Needing this in regular business application code is rare.
+It's rarely needed in typical application code; consider it only if object creation is a proven bottleneck.
 {{< /notice >}}

+## Background

+I originally implemented this technique around 2020-2022, before C# introduced static abstract members in interfaces.
+At that time, using IL Emit was one of the best ways to achieve fast dynamic object creation without incurring the overhead of reflection—provided your types shared a common constructor signature.
+If you're maintaining or reviewing older infrastructure code, you may still encounter this pattern.

+These days, .NET has evolved and there are newer, more idiomatic approaches available (see the Modern Alternative below).
+Still, understanding this technique remains useful for legacy code, or in scenarios where you don't control all the types involved.

+## Typical Scenario

 Suppose you have classes like this:
 ```cs